theoneandonlyshadow/Echo-Relay-Dbox/README.md

 <center><h1>My Contributions in this Project</h1></center>

 - Added MongoDB connection for file storage
+- Added a middleware to limit the Max File Upload Size to 250 mb
+- Modified the existing Schema to add a field called 'download_link'
-- Added Logs.js Controller for handling File Upload errors and Append logs into logs.txt
+- Added Logs.js Controller for handling File Upload errors
+- Added functionality to Append logs into logs.txt in Logs.js
+- Replaced 'error.html' with 'views/error.ejs'
+- Replaced 'success.html' with 'views/success.ejs'
-- Replaced Static Webpage Redirection of error.html and success.html with Dynamic Webpage Redirection using EJS
+- Replaced Static Webpage Redirection with Dynamic Webpage Redirection using EJS

 <center><h1>Files</h1></center>